-While visiting this gorgeous coastal town, be sure to head to one of these places to snorkel in Puerto Vallarta for your chance to swim with sea turtles and manta rays.
+While visiting this gorgeous coastal town, head to one of these places to snorkel in Puerto Vallarta for your chance to swim with sea turtles and manta rays.

 Let’s dive in and check out some of the best snorkeling in Puerto Vallarta.